2005 Website News

 The History & Science of the Shroud of Turin - An Exhibit - May 13 -24, 2005 - Auckland, New Zealand

 I am very pleased to report that a major exhibition of my Shroud photographs and other materials is being planned in Auckland, New Zealand, and will open to the public on May 13, 2005.
 With over 90 items on display, including a new, life size Shroud replica digitally reproduced on cotton cloth from my highest quality 1978 photographs, it will be the largest Shroud exhibit ever mounted in the South Pacific.
 The organizers plan to expand in the future to include additional exhibits in Melbourne, Australia, Christchurch, New Zealand and other parts of the Pacific Rim.
-The beautiful new website, created specifically for the exhibit, www.shroud.co.nz, is now online.
+The beautiful new website, created specifically for the exhibit, www.shroud.co.nz (no longer available), is now online.
 The site will serve to provide details about the exhibit as they become available.
 I will be visiting Auckland in May to open the exhibit and look forward to meeting some of our New Zealand website viewers at that time.

 3rd International Dallas Scientific Conference on the Shroud of Turin - September 8 - 11, 2005 - Dallas, Texas